igemsoftware2019/iGemMarburg2019/README.md

 # iGEMMarburg2019

-This is iGEM team Marburgs 2019 GitHub Repository.
+This is iGEM team Marburgs 2019 GitHub Repository.<\br>
-Detailed information on the project can be found on [our Wiki](https://2019.igem.org/Team:Marburg).
+Detailed information on the project can be found on [our Wiki](https://2019.igem.org/Team:Marburg).<\br>
+Our software is provided open-source under the GNU General Public License version 3 (GLPv3) and our hardware is provided open-source under the CERN Open Hardware Licence version 1.2 (CERN OHL).

 ## aNSo - artificial Nuclear integration Site option